amzn/distance-assistant/README.md

 ### DA Doesn't go full screen

 This is mostly mitigated by having DA start with a small splash icon.
 If that doesn't fix it, you can force a screen resize by running a short lived xwindows app.
 Press "Left_ALT" and "x" at the same time and type "flash_logo.sh", that should display the splash screen again for 30 seconds, then the screen will correctly resize.

+### Error running ansible docker build

+If the nvidia drivers weren't installed/enabled there may be an error building the container for DA.
+Reboot your machine and rerun ansible.